jambit/python-jambel/README.rst

     if stats[jambel.GREEN] == jambel.BLINK:
         print('green light is blinking!')

-Interested in the hardware= Contact us at info@jambit.com
+Interested in the hardware?
+Contact us at info@jambit.com